Listen to What the Man Said: Owl City version

 American electronica project Owl City covered the song and released it on 17 November 2014.
 It was released from the compilation album, The Art of McCartney, as a tribute to the English artist.

 Background

-When asked about covering the track, Young stated, "I think they said 'We'd like to have somebody cover one of these three songs on the list.'
+When asked about covering the track, Adam Young of Owl City stated, "I think they said 'We'd like to have somebody cover one of these three songs on the list.'
 I'm not sure why they reached out to me.
 I feel so humbled."